-At June 30, 2016, the Authority reported a liability of \$54,876 for its proportionate share of MSRS' net pension liability.
-The net pension liability was measured as of June 30, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Authority's proportion of the net pension liability was based on the Authority's contributions received by MSRS during the measurement period July 1, 2014, through June 30, 2015, relative to the total employer contributions received from all of MSRS's participating employers.
-At June 30, 2015, the Authority's proportion was 0.0048%, which was a decrease of 0.0001% from its proportion measured as of June 30, 2014.
+At June 30, 2017, the Authority reported a liability of \$440,386 for its proportionate share of MSRS' net pension liability.
+The net pension liability was measured as of June 30, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
+The Authority's proportion of the net pension liability was based on the Authority's contributions received by MSRS during the measurement period July 1, 2015, through June 30, 2016, relative to the total employer contributions received from all of MSRS's participating employers.
+At June 30, 2016, the Authority's proportion was 0.0048%, which was the same as its proportion measured as of June 30, 2015.